AbhijeetKrishnan/grammar-synthesis/README.md

 </pre>

-More policies are provided under `grammar_synthesis/policy/`.
+More policies are provided under `grammar_synthesis.policy`.
 The current list of included policies are -

 1. **Random**: samples a random non-terminal and valid rule at each step
 2. **Uniform Random**: implements the algorithm described in [McKenzie, B. (1997)](http://hdl.handle.net/10092/11231) to synthesize strings at random from a CFG